rubenportz/Ruben-Portz/_posts/2020-02-10-Forget-growth-hacking-become-a-technical-community-builder.md

 In that situation, I think it's only fair to take time and give a sense of direction.
 I understand that big corporates avoid this at all cost for legal reasons.
 However, that's probably a guarantee someone will never get back to them once they're actually a perfect fit.

 <h2>Technical Marketing + Community Building</h2>
 I've put below a menu of resources for developing yourself further as a technical marketer.
-I've recommended these to my team, people I didn't hire, or anyone who's willing to listing to me.
+I've recommended these to my team, people we didn't hire, or anyone who's willing to listing to me.

 This recommendation is focussed on smaller growth teams (<10 people), and especially for those who've just graduated and need to be multi-facetted in their growth role no matter the industry.